 Create a college application checklist.

 Senior year of high school can be overwhelming for many students.
 It’s often the most rigorous year academically, and the college application process has gotten a lot more complex since mom and dad applied.
 It’s important to create a college application checklist and calendar with key dates now so that you don’t miss any important deadlines.
-Be sure to include due dates for early and regular applications at each school to which you’re applying, standardized test dates, deadlines to apply for scholarships and financial aid, as well as deadlines for school projects, mid-terms and final exams.
+Be sure to include due dates for early and regular applications at each school to which you’re applying, standardized test dates — and registration deadline dates — as well as deadlines to apply for scholarships and financial aid.
+Don’t lose sight of deadlines for school projects, mid-terms and final exams.
+Make sure to get everything on you calendar and check it daily.

 Approach teachers for letters of recommendation.